-Werewolf, Young Adult, paranormal fantasy inspired by
+Young Adult, fairy tale inspired

-Around the same time my mom was reminiscing, I was writing the rough draft of the the Little Red Riding Hood inpired short story, and all of these memories set the entire mood for “Silverweed Muffins” which eventually became Silverweed the novel.
+Around the same time my mom was reminiscing, I was writing the rough draft of the the Little Red Riding Hood inspired short story, and all of these memories set the entire mood for “Silverweed Muffins” which eventually became Silverweed the novel.

 As I was writing the story, I researched superstitions.
 It took me awhile but I finally found a reference book I really liked, Dictionary of Superstitions by David Pickering.
 Even if you don’t need the book for reference, it’s interesting to see how our lives today are influenced by these superstitions from the past.
 BTW – the correct shoulder to throw salt over is the left one.